 'Racist' And 'Shameful': How Other Countries Are Responding To Trump's Slur

-One day after President Trump referred to African nations as "shithole countries," adding that the U.S. should want immigrants from countries such as Norway rather than Haiti or El Salvador, the countries that came in for the president's criticism are offering some responses of their own.
+One day after President Trump referred to African nations as "shithole countries," adding that the U.S. should want immigrants from countries such as Norway rather than from Haiti or El Salvador, the countries that came in for the president's criticism are offering some responses of their own.

 "We are surprised, disappointed.
 Also, we want to condemn if those statements were made," Paul Altidor, the Haitian ambassador to the U.S., told NPR on Friday.